TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Methodology

 \subsection{Diffusion model, $\hat{z}_\theta$}

-The diffusion model consists of 12 BERT layers and it is trained to reconstruct the original latent $z_0$ given its noisy version $z_t$ and a timestep $t$ by minimizing the objective (\ref{eq::diff_loss}).
-We provide the model with information about the timestep by adding its embedding to the hidden state vectors of each layer.
+The diffusion model consists of 12 BERT layers and it is trained to predict the original latent $z_0$ given its noisy version $z_t$ and a timestep $t$ by minimizing the objective (\ref{eq::diff_loss}).
+We provide the model with timestep value by adding timestep embedding to the hidden state vectors on each layer.

 We train the diffusion model using the variance preserving scheme, discussed in \cite{score-based}.
 To achieve zero mean and unit variance we normalize the latent variables $z_0$ coordinate-wise, using the statistics from the training set.